ARPA-SIMC/cosmo-model-training/doc/input_constant_data.md

 ## Input constant data ##

+Input constant data includes at least height of orography and fraction of land associated to the input model data, on the same grid.
+Optionally the soil type field may be provided as well as other information depending on the input model.

 ### ICON ###

 The ICON model has data defined on a nontrivial triangular grid on a